mryan-3/openspot/README.md

 ---

 **OpenSpot** is the native version of the popular OpenSpot music streaming application.
-Built with React Native and Expo, it brings the same seamless, high-fidelity listening experience to your Windows, MacOS and Android devices with native performance and optimized features.
+Built with React Native and Expo (for Android & iOS apps), ElectornJS (for Desktop Apps), it brings the same seamless, high-fidelity listening experience to your Windows, MacOS and Android devices with native performance and optimized features.

 ## ✨ Screenshots